-The programme welcomes graduates from a wide variety of health care disciplines and aims to develop skills and knowledge that are practically useful in the clinical management of pain.
-Applicants will be asked to draw on personal experience to actively participate in individual and group learning activities, discussions, reflection and assessment.
+This programme is suitable for graduates from a variety of health care backgrounds and aims to develop skills and knowledge that are practically useful in the clinical management of pain.

-- Currently be working in a clinical environment with patients who have been experiencing pain for a period of at least three months.
-This may involve a range of conditions, but pain will be a significant factor in their presentation and management planning
+- Be in a current clinical role for a minimum of three months, working with patients who have been experiencing pain.
+This may involve a range of conditions, but pain will be a significant factor in their presentation and management planning.

-- Meet English language requirements to allow them to fully participate in the programme.
-For further information about international qualifications and English language requirements, please see: www.ed.ac.uk/studying/postgraduate/degrees/index.php?r=site/view&id=820
+- Meet English language requirements to allow you to fully participate in the programme.
+For further information about international qualifications and English language requirements, please see:

 If you do not hold a UK 2:1 honours degree, or its international equivalent, we may also consider your application if you have experience of working directly with pain patients or a closely related area for at least 3 years.
 In such cases, you may be admitted to postgraduate certificate level only in the first instance.